ncatlab/nlab-content/pages/3/9/4/3/3493/content.md

 * [[Marta Bunge]], Felipe Gago, Ana Maria San Luis, _Synthetic Differential Topology_, 2018, ([CUP](http://www.cambridge.org/gb/academic/subjects/mathematics/logic-categories-and-sets/synthetic-differential-topology))

-Marta Bunge reported at the category conference in Calais in June 2008 about her joint work with Claudio Hermida about some aspects of Diaconescu-type results in categorical dimension 2.
+* Marta Bunge reported at the category conference in Calais in June 2008 about her joint work with [[Claudio Hermida]] about some aspects of [[Diaconescu's theorem|Diaconescu-type]] results in [[2-category|categorical dimension 2]].
 Her slides from Calais can be found [here](http://saxo.univ-littoral.fr/CT08/slides/Bunge.pdf).
 There are also some conjectural statements about higher n, with an interesting definition when an n-functor between strict n-categories should be called a fibered n-category.

 category: people

 [[!redirects M. Bunge]]